 How to stand out from other applicants

 It is important for you to understand and acknowledge what skills and abilities you have and how to incorporate them well into your application so that it has a better chance of being successful.
 Here are three ways you can improve your job application process.

-When applying to a job, put yourself in the employer’s position and think about what they would be looking for in a potential candidate and then market yourself to fit that specific job role.
+When applying for a job, put yourself in the employer’s position and think about what they would be looking for in a potential candidate and then market yourself to fit that specific job role.

 One of the most important things to consider when applying to a job is making sure you have a well written CV and cover letter if the application requires one, as this is the first point of communication between you and the recruiter.
 Their first impressions of you will be based on these documents and so you need to ensure that you make a good impression.
 To make your CV stand out from the others you need to include your USP.
 A USP is a ‘unique selling point,’ and in order to single out your application and make it more distinctive, you will need to determine what you can offer that many other people may not be able to.